tribixbite/awesome/README.md

 *   [identity-com/cryptid](https://github.com/identity-com/cryptid) - Solana DID-aware on-chain signer and wallet integrations
 *   [metaplex-foundation/solita](https://github.com/metaplex-foundation/solita) - Genrates an SDK API from solana contract IDL.
 *   [coral-xyz/xnft](https://github.com/coral-xyz/xnft) - 🚀 Executable NFT Protocol and Marketplace
-*   [solana-nft-programs/minting-ui](https://github.com/solana-nft-programs/minting-ui) - Cardinal minting UI is a simple interface for minting tokens on Solana.
-Typically this uses a version of one or more metaplex candy-machine deployments but can also use other minting contracts as well.
 *   [Metapass/metapass-v2](https://github.com/Metapass/metapass-v2) - Onchain NFT ticketing for events, live on @0xPolygon and @Solana
 *   [weiran-zsd/dts-cli](https://github.com/weiran-zsd/dts-cli) - Zero-config CLI for TypeScript package development
 *   [NiGhTTraX/ts-monorepo](https://github.com/NiGhTTraX/ts-monorepo) - Template for setting up a TypeScript monorepo